 Your channel partners don’t have the benefit of in-house employees.
 Being outside of your company prevents them from receiving consistent training and motivation.
 By investing in partner training, they’ll be more prepared.
 The training process improves their overall understanding your products and strategies, helping to avoid common sources of channel conflict and strengthen the relationship.

 After you’ve invested in your partners, it’s important to track your results.
 By gathering data, you’ll be able to determine if your partners are meeting your KPI’s.
-By analyzing these stats, you can determine who needs more coaching or market development funds.
+Analyze these stats to determine who needs more coaching or market development funds.

 Deal registration rules of engagement depend on the customer’s buying process.
 When the end customer entertains more than one partner at a time, you’ll most likely have a “first come first serve ” rule.
 Having all partners utilize a PRM platform can make clear the originator of a lead, avoiding a common source of channel conflict.